mafaldi/data-harvesting/README.md

 library(httr)
 ```

-### 3. How to run this scraper?
+## 3. How to run this scraper?

 Assuming Docker and your packages are installed, you can run the scraper.

-1. Choose an airport IATA code of interest

-The file `Airport_code_search_table.csv` has information on all the AENA airports in Spain that can be searched.
-This table has been scraped from AENA and joined with Wikipedia information so the user can understand what city or region an airport is in.
+### a) Access the scraping script

+Download `Airport_scraper_full.R` from this repository and open RStudio.

+This code starts with all of the step by step code chunks to run the RSelenium code and process the table.
+However, most of these are set to `eval=FALSE` as we have more complete functions below that aggregate each step.
+We recommend looking through step-by-step to understand the process before running the functions.

+Now, you can either search for 1 airport or all airports in Spain.

+**In-scope flights**: Searches are set to return 6 hours of airport flight data.
+AENA generally includes flights from the 2 hours before and 4 hours ahead (or thereabouts).
+We select this 6 hour scope as delays are rarely announced over 6 hours in advance.

+#### (i) Scrape information for one Spanish airport.

-[**TO DO:**]{.underline} Choose a 3 digit AITA code for the airport you want to scrape.
+1. Choose a 3 digit AITA code for the airport you want to scrape.
 If you do not select one, you can still run the code. *The default search is MAD (Madrid–Barajas Airport).*

 If you think updates exist, you can use the `Create airport code search table.Rmd` to update and write a new csv file with the list of airports, codes and cities.
 This is fast to run.
 As at 19 March, there are 48 airports on AENA.

-2. Access the scraping script to run

-Download `Airport_scraper_full.R` from this repository and open RStudio.
+The file `Airport_code_search_table.csv` has information on all the AENA airports in Spain that can be searched.
+This table has been scraped from AENA and joined with Wikipedia information so the user can understand what city or region an airport is in.

+Go to the function: \_\_\_\_ and insert your airport code in airport_code \<- "".

+Then run the function \_\_\_\_\_\_\_\_\_\_

+**Time to run:** For large airports, this will take around 1-2 minutes.
+For small ones, it shouldn't take long.
+Some may have no information.

-Now, you can either search for 1 airport or all airports in Spain.
+#### (ii) Scrape information for all airports in Spain

-**In-scope flights**: Searches are limited to 12 hours of data.
-This generally includes flights from the 2 hours before and 10 hours ahead (or thereabouts).
-We select this 12 hour scope as delays are rarely announced over 12 hours in advance.

-**Time to run the script:** If you search for one large airport, like Madrid, it can take up to 2 minutes to run the script due to sleeps in the code.
-A small airport should not take more than 20-30 seconds in general.
+Go to the function \_\_\_\_\_\_ and run.
+This will loop through every airport code in the airport code search table and return all data.

 ...